TechnikTobi/JuixPreview/README.md

 # JuixPreview
-A Luis Preview written in Java (because GTK and iced is stupid)
+A Luix Preview written in Java (because GTK and iced are stupid)